openpaymentseurope/docs/docs/quickstart_ais.md

 ### ASPSP
 The terms "ASPSP" (Account Servicing Payment Service Provider) and "bank" will be used interchangeably in this guide.

+### Certificate
+If you make requests to the production environment you need to attach the certificate you downloaded from the Developer Portal in every API request.
 ### Consent

 A Consent is an object that holds information about what permissions a user has given you to get its account information from a particular bank.